Benefits of Chaga Mushroom - "King of All Plants"

 Another great benefit of the chaga mushroom its potential for maintaining healthy skin.
 Melanin is the main pigment the skin contains, and it not only provides colour to our skin, but also protects both the skin and hair from UV rays.
 And this pigment is naturally provided by this extraordinary fungus.

 Again, interesting isn't it, to think about the skin and what is actually healthy and what is not.
 Foods like this maintaining healthy skin because other man made and processed foods may hinder the skin.

 Chaga tea, whether used internally, or externally, may help in the regeneration of the skin cells and promote the growth of new, healthy ones.
 It may also protect the skin against burns, reduce the formation of wrinkles, and keep your skin fresh looking!

 Chaga and digestion:

-Drinking chaga tea is one way to keep the digestive system in great condition.
-It stimulates the liver to produce the digestive bile, which helps the digestive system to break down food, especially proteins, and makes them easy to absorb.
+Drinking chaga tea may also help keep the digestive system in great condition.
+It stimulates the liver to produce digestive bile, which helps the digestive system to break down food, especially proteins, and can make them easier to absorb.

 It also contains manganese, thiamin and digestive enzymes, which are important for digestion, and is a source of dietary fiber.
 Unhealthy digestive system can lead to a lack of nutrients due to poor absorption, which can affect the metabolism and have further consequences, and chaga tea helps to prevent it.

-Chaga and it's uses in the ironically named alternative medicine:
+Chaga and it's uses in traditional (alternative) medicine: